Bus bombs kill 14 in Syria capital; shells elsewhere kill 10

 DAMASCUS, Syria (AP) — Two bombs attached to a bus carrying Syrian troops exploded in Damascus during the morning rush hour Wednesday, a military official said.
 Fourteen people were killed in the attack, one of the deadliest in the capital in years.

+The bloody day in Syria shook a relative calm that had taken hold in the war-torn country in recent months.
+While the conflict remains unresolved, a decade later, military activities have subsided.

+Forces of President Bashar Assad now control much of Syria after military support from allies Russia and Iran helped tip the balance of power in his favor.
+U.S. and Turkish troops, meanwhile, are deployed in parts of the country’s north.

-The explosions, which also left several wounded, happened at a busy intersection, near a main bus transfer point where commuters and schoolchildren typically converge.
+The explosions in Damascus, which also left several wounded, happened at a busy intersection near a main bus transfer point where commuters and schoolchildren typically converge.
 After the blasts, Syrian state TV showed footage of smoke rising from a charred bus as soldiers hosed down the vehicle and onlookers flocked to a nearby bridge to watch.

 No one immediately claimed responsibility for the attack, but several insurgent and jihadist groups that seek to overthrow Assad are active in Syria.

-Separately, rescue workers reported 10 people were killed, including four children and a woman, in government shelling of a town in the last rebel enclave in the country’s northwest.
-The U.N.
+In rebel-held northwest Syria, rescue workers reported 10 people were killed, including four children and a woman, in government shelling of a town in the last rebel enclave in the country’s northwest.
+U.N.
 Deputy Regional Humanitarian Coordinator Mark Cutts described as “shocking” the reports of the shelling that hit a market and roads near schools as students were heading to classes.

 “Today’s violence is yet another reminder that the war in Syria has not come to an end.
 Civilians, among them many children, keep bearing the brunt of a brutal decade-long conflict,” the agency said.

-The attack was one of the most violent in the area since a March 2020 truce in the northwest negotiated by Turkey and Russia — allies of the opposition and Syrian government, respectively.
-The truce has been repeatedly violated, and government forces often vow to take territories still out of their control.
+The attack was one of the most violent since the 2020 truce in the northwest, which has been repeatedly violated.
+Government forces often vow to take territories still out of their control.

-In the central city of Hama, meanwhile, an explosion at an arms depot left six pro-government fighters dead, according to the Syrian Observatory for Human Rights, an opposition war monitor.

-While fighting still rages in the northwest, Assad’s forces now control much of Syria after military support from his allies Russia and Iran helped tip the balance of power in his favor.
-U.S. and Turkish troops, meanwhile, are deployed in part’s of the country’s north.

-In recent years, attacks such as Wednesday’s have been rare in Damascus.
-One of the last major explosions to take place there was in 2017 — when suicide bombers hit a judicial office building and a restaurant, killing nearly 60 people.
+In recent years, attacks in Damascus such as Wednesday’s have been rare.
+One of the last major explosions to take place was in 2017 — when suicide bombers hit a judicial office building and a restaurant, killing nearly 60 people.
 The attacks were claimed by Islamic State group militants.
 The extremist organization has not held territory in Syria since 2019, but it continues to represent a threat with sleeper cells, mostly hiding in Syria’s expansive desert.

 State media initially described the Damascus attack as a roadside bombing.
 But they later quoted an unnamed Syrian military official as saying that bombs were attached to the vehicle’s exterior.
 A third bomb fell from the bus and was dismantled by troops, the official said.
 It is typical for the government to release information using anonymous sources in state media.
 It was not clear if all the dead were bus passengers.